Assets

 All asset types available on the platform generally fall into one of three categories:

 • Assets that map to project-level items.
-You can find and configure these assets within the Game Settings window in Studio.
+You can find and configure these assets for specific experiences on the Creator Dashboard.

 • Assets that are objects, or that change the appearance or behavior of objects within places.
-You can find these assets within the Creator Marketplace.
+You can import these assets or find them in the Creator Store.

 • Assets that change the body, clothing, or animation of avatars and non-playable characters.
-You can find these assets within the Marketplace.
+You can find these assets in the Marketplace.

 Every asset type works differently depending on where it lives on the platform.
-For information on how to use each asset type for experiences, places, and avatars, see each of the following sections.
+See the following sections for information on how to use each asset type for experiences, places, and avatars.

 For Experiences